jails-org/Jails/README.md

 ## Best Scenarios to use

-Jails is better suited for SSR ( Static Site Rendered ) or SSG ( Static Site Generated ) sites like:
+**Jails is better suited for SSR ( Static Site Rendered ):**

 - Wordpress
 - Laravel
 - Ruby on Rails
 - Node Backend with a Template System:
   - Pug, Liquid, Nunjucks, Handlebars etc.

+**Or SSG ( Static Site Generated ) like:**

 - Hugo
 - Astro
 - Jekill
+  ...etc

 ...
-Any site you can add a script tag on it. =)
+Any site you can add a script tag on it =).
 So if you already have a engine that renders your html, Jails can be a good way to create an elegant event driven system.

 <br />
 <br />